sparabu/eddie2/PRD.md

 #### MVP Requirements
 - **Multi-Pane Layout Inspired by ChatGPT** ✅:
-  - Sidebar for chat history, quick access to saved Q&A pairs, or settings navigation.
+  - Sidebar for recent chats, quick access to saved Q&A pairs, or settings navigation.
   - Main Chat Section to display the ongoing conversation with the AI.
   - Responsive design ensures the sidebar can collapse on smaller screens (mobile) to preserve space.
   - Completely hideable sidebar with toggle button in the top-left corner ✅
+  - Vertical divider bar between sidebar and main content that acts as a toggle ✅
   - App logo and title in the top bar when sidebar is collapsed ✅
+  - Recent Chats section showing the 5 most recent chats, sorted chronologically ✅
+  - "View All" links for both Recent Chats and Q&A Pairs sections to show all items ✅
+- **Welcoming User Experience** ✅:
+  - Large, bold welcome message "What can I help you learn?" in empty chats
+  - Input field with helpful placeholder "Ask Eddie to create..." to guide users
+  - Clean, focused interface with only essential controls (attach and send buttons)
 - Real-time integration with the OpenAI API for user prompts and AI-generated responses ✅
 - Persistent chat history stored locally ✅
 - Automatic identification of potential Q&A pairs with a "Save as Q&A Pair" button ✅